Salisbury: New Sarum

 In May 1289, there was uncertainty about the future of Margaret, Maid of Norway, and her father sent ambassadors to Edward I. Edward met Robert the Bruce and others at Salisbury in October 1289, which resulted in the Treaty of Salisbury, under which Margaret would be sent to Scotland before 1 November 1290 and any agreement on her future marriage would be delayed until she was in Scotland.

 The Parliament of England met at New Sarum in the years 1324, 1328, and 1384.

 In 1450, a number of riots broke out in Salisbury at roughly the same time as Jack Cade led a famous rebellion through London.
 The riots occurred for related reasons, although the declining fortunes of Salisbury's cloth trade may also have been influential.
-The violence peaked with the murder of the bishop, William Ayscough, who been involved with the government.
+The violence peaked with the murder of the bishop, William Ayscough, who had been involved with the government.
 In 1483, a large-scale rebellion against Richard III broke out, led by his own 'kingmaker', Henry Stafford, 2nd Duke of Buckingham.
 After the revolt collapsed, Buckingham was executed at Salisbury, near the Bull's Head Inn.
-In 1664, an act for making the River Avon navigable from Christchurch to the city of New Sarum was passed and the work completed, only for the project to be ruined shortly thereafter by a major flood.
+An act of Parliament, the River Avon Navigation (Christchurch to New Sarum) Act 1664 (16 & 17 Cha.
+2. c.
+12) was passed on 2 March 1665 for making the River Avon navigable from Christchurch to the city of New Sarum. and the work completed, only for the project to be ruined shortly thereafter by a major flood.
 Soon after, during the Great Plague of London, Charles II held court in Salisbury's cathedral close.

 Salisbury was the site chosen to assemble James II's forces to resist the Glorious Revolution.
 He arrived to lead his approximately 19 000 men on 19 November 1688.
 His troops were not keen to fight Mary or her husband William, and the loyalty of many of James's commanders was in doubt.
 The first blood was shed at the Wincanton Skirmish, in Somerset.
 In Salisbury, James heard that some of his officers had deserted, such as Edward Hyde, and he broke out in a nosebleed, which he took as an omen that he should retreat.
 His commander in chief, the Earl of Feversham, advised retreat on 23 November, and the next day John Churchill defected to William.
 On 26 November, James's own daughter, Princess Anne, did the same, and James returned to London the same day, never again to be at the head of a serious military force in England.